Water resources and drought management

-We work hard to monitor and manage the network everyday to make sure everyone has exactly what they need, using our innovative water supply grid to move water to where it's most needed.
+We work hard to monitor and manage the network every day to make sure everyone has exactly what they need, using our innovative water supply grid to move water to where it's most needed.

 Take a look below to read more about our water resources management plan and what we would do when the worst happens.

 This gives us flexibility to take less water from areas experiencing low rainfall and reduce our impact on the environment.
-To make sure we have enough water for our customers we make plans for now and the future:
+To make sure we have enough water for our customers, we make plans for now and the future:

-• To maintain supply of water in dry weather, we have developed a drought plan to demonstrate actions we can take
+• To maintain a supply of water in dry weather, we have developed a drought plan to demonstrate actions we can take

-• To ensure we have enough supply to meet future demand we have created a water resources management plan.
+• To ensure we have enough supply to meet future demand, we have created a water resources management plan.

 Our Drought Plan and Water Resources Management Plan are available to read below.